operator-framework/operator-marketplace/README.md

 $ kubectl delete clusterserviceversion jaeger-operator.v1.8.2 -n marketplace
 ```

-## Populating your own App Registry OperatorSource
+## Populating your own CatalogSource Image

 Follow the steps [here](https://github.com/operator-framework/community-operators/blob/master/docs/testing-operators.md#push-to-quayio) to upload operator artifacts to `quay.io`.

-Once your operator artifact is pushed to `quay.io` you can use an `OperatorSource` to add your operator offering to Marketplace.
-An example `OperatorSource` is provided [here][upstream-community-operators].
+Once your operator artifact is pushed to `quay.io` you can create an index image using [`opm`](https://github.com/operator-framework/operator-registry#building-an-index-of-operators-using-opm).
+Then, this registry index image can be used in the `CatalogSource`.

-An `OperatorSource` must specify the `registryNamespace` the operator artifact was pushed to, and set the `name` and `namespace` for creating the `OperatorSource` on your cluster.
+The `CatalogSource` priority decides how operator dependencies get resolved, so ensure that your `CatalogSources` have a high enough priority to be used first.
+The default priority of 0 is higher than any of the ones provided by default, so any custom `CatalogSource` will have precedence over the [default CatalogSources](./defaults) without any additional configuration.

-Add your `OperatorSource` to your cluster:
+Add your `CatalogSource` to your cluster:

 ```bash
 $ oc create -f your-operator-source.yaml
 ```

-Once created, the Marketplace operator will use the `OperatorSource` to download your operator artifact from the app registry and display your operator offering in the Marketplace UI.
+Once created, the Marketplace operator will use the `CatalogSource` to download your operator artifact from the app registry and display your operator offering in the Marketplace UI.

-You can also access private AppRegistry repositories via an authenticated `OperatorSource`, which you can learn more about [here](docs/how-to-authenticate-private-repositories.md).
+You can also access private AppRegistry repositories via an authenticated `CatalogSource`, which you can learn more about [here](docs/how-to-authenticate-private-repositories.md).

 ## Marketplace End to End (e2e) Tests

 A full writeup on Marketplace e2e testing can be found [here](docs/e2e-testing.md)

 [upstream-community-operators]: deploy/upstream/07_upstream_operatorsource.cr.yaml
-[community-operators]: deploy/examples/community.operatorsource.cr.yaml
+[community-operators]: deploy/examples/community.catalogsource.cr.yaml